Loading...

 Navigate criminal proceedings.

-Being arrested for DUI in Phillips County can be a disorienting experience, especially given its rural setting and unique integration with the 13th Judicial District.
-Unlike larger metropolitan areas, Phillips County relies heavily on inter-county agreements for detention and judicial oversight.
+Being arrested for DUI can be a disorienting experience.
+In Phillips County, Colorado, the process involves a unique integration with the 13th Judicial District and a Phillips-Logan County detention contract.
 This guide provides immediate, practical information to navigate the process, from understanding the initial arrest to protecting your rights and future.
-We'll cover everything from bail procedures to the complexities of the Phillips-Logan County detention contract, ensuring you know what to expect in the coming days and weeks.
+We'll cover everything from bail procedures to the complexities of the Phillips-Logan County detention agreement, ensuring you know what to expect in the coming days and weeks.

 The first 24 hours after a DUI arrest in Phillips County are critical.
 Here's a timeline of what to expect: